-During May 2013, we began to actively market the Waltham property assets and we expected to sell the property within one year from management's approval of the plan.
-We classified the Waltham property assets with a total carrying amount of \$47.4 million as held for sale at \$23.6 million representing their fair value, net of estimated costs to sell which was the lesser of the fair value less cost to sell or carrying amount of the assets.
-We recorded a write-down of \$23.8 million during the second quarter of fiscal 2013.
-We ceased recognizing depreciation expense on the Waltham property assets upon reclassification which would have been minimal for fiscal 2013.
+During fiscal 2013, management approved a plan to sell land, building and other assets located in Waltham, Massachusetts (the "Waltham property assets") with a total carrying amount of \$47.4 million.
+As of May 31, 2013, we classified the Waltham property assets as held for sale at \$23.6 million representing their fair value, net of estimated costs to sell which was the lesser of the fair value less cost to sell or carrying amount of the assets.
+As a result, we recorded a write-down of \$23.8 million during fiscal 2013.
 In September 2013, we finalized the sale of the Waltham property assets for net proceeds of \$24.3 million which approximated the carrying value of the assets at the time of sale.

-During the past several years, we have initiated various restructuring plans.
-During fiscal 2013, in connection with our Fiscal 2011 Restructuring Plan and Other Restructuring Plans, we recorded \$6.3 million associated with termination benefits and closing redundant facilities.
+Also during fiscal 2013, in connection with our Fiscal 2011 Restructuring Plan and Other Restructuring Plans, we recorded \$6.3 million associated with termination benefits and closing redundant facilities.
 We also recorded \$3.0 million in net favorable employee termination and facility related adjustments for changes in previous estimates during the fiscal year.

 During fiscal 2012, in connection with our Fiscal 2011 Restructuring Plan and Other Restructuring Plans, we recorded \$17.4 million associated with termination benefits and closing redundant facilities.
-We also recorded \$17.4 million associated with termination benefits and closing redundant facilities.
-We also recorded \$20.3 million in net favorable employee termination and facility related adjustments for changes in previous estimates during fiscal 2011, in connection with our 2011 Restructuring Plan and Other Restructuring Plans, we recorded \$5.6 million associated with termination benefits and closing redundant facilities as well as \$12.7 million related to the write-off of certain assets that were no longer useful to the company based on changes in our business.
-We also recorded minor favorable adjustments for changes in previous estimates.
+We also recorded \$20.3 million in net favorable employee termination and facility related adjustments for changes in previous estimates during the fiscal year.